jnovack/www.ozmonet.com/notes/transporter.md

 #### June 24

+After 6 weeks, I've been "escalated" to the manager...

     Dear Justin,

     Sorry for the delayed response.
 Has the Support agent requested a log file from you?
 If not, please capture a log file while connected to your Transporter.
 Instructions for this operation can be found at http://www.filetransporter.com/knowledgebase/?article=AA-00318.
 It is also helpful if you can capture the log file close to the time of the error.